OpenEvalProject/evals/manuscripts/elife-53670/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/53670/elife-53670-fig9-v2.jpg)

-**Figure 9.:** 2+/CaM.(a) Schematic diagram showing the experimental set up.
+**Figure 9.:** (a) Schematic diagram showing the experimental set up.
 CaMKII was activated, followed by a wash to remove the components of the activation buffer and then saturating amounts of λ-phosphatase were added for 3–5 min.
 The sample was then washed to remove the λ-phosphatase, followed by further treatment with subthreshold concentrations of Ca2+/CaM (25 nM) for 30 min and the autophosphorylation status was measured. (b) Cartoon representation of the different species generated after each treatment.
 Each species is color-coded and the color schemes are maintained throughout the plots. (c) Fraction of CaMKII-α holoenzymes with detectable phosphorylation at Thr 286 is plotted for each species. (d) Intensity distribution of pThr 286 (561 nm) for only those CaMKII-α holoenzymes that show any detectable Thr 286 phosphorylation, for the different species of interest as described in (b).

 A similar experiment using CaMKII-β* yields very different results.
 Here, phosphatase treatment results in substantial reduction in pThr 286 levels.
 Subsequent treatment with 25 nM Ca2+/CaM and ATP does not result in a marked increase in the extent of Thr 286 phosphorylation per holoenzyme.
 In contrast, ~40% of CaMKII-β* holoenzymes show detectable phosphorylation at Thr 305/306 after treatment with sub-saturating Ca2+/CaM, compared to ~2% before (data not shown).
 Thus, in contrast to CaMKII-α holoenzymes, CaMKII-β holoenzymes tend to become inactivated when subjected to subthreshold levels of Ca2+/CaM, rather than undergoing priming for further activation.

-## Concluding remarks
+### Concluding remarks

 CaMKII is unusual among protein kinases because it is assembled into a large holoenzyme with twelve to fourteen subunits.
 Analysis of the phosphorylation status of the enzyme using bulk assays, such as Western blots, has been challenging due to difficulties in purifying the holoenzymes, particularly for isoforms with longer kinase-hub linkers.
 In addition, bulk measurements do not provide a window into the extent of phosphorylation per holoenzyme.
 To overcome these limitations, we designed a single-molecule TIRF microscopy assay that relies on the capture from mammalian cell lysates of CaMKII holoenzymes tagged with fluorescent proteins.
 Immobilization of the captured holoenzymes in a flow-cell apparatus allows activation and dephosphorylation of CaMKII to be carried out readily, followed by measurement of the phosphorylation status using fluorescently labeled site-specific antibodies.
 Using this assay, we discovered that CaMKII-α and CaMKII-β, the two major isoforms in the brain, differ in the balance of activating and inhibitory phosphorylation.
 CaMKII-α, with a shorter linker, readily acquires activating phosphorylation, while CaMKII-β, with a longer linker, is biased towards inhibitory phosphorylation.
 We also tested the effects on autophosphorylation of the kinase-hub linkers from CaMKII-γ (110 residues) and CaMKII-δ (31 residues).
 The shorter CaMKII-δ linker behaves like that of CaMKII-α in terms of autophosphorylation outcome.
 The outcome for the longer CaMKII-γ linker is closer to that seen with the CaMKII-β linker.